 Access to the Professions

-Access to the Professions is a project for secondary state school students in the south east of Scotland who are interested in studying law, medicine or veterinary medicine at university.
+Access to the Professions is a Widening Participation project for eligible secondary state school students in S4-S6 in the south east of Scotland who are interested in studying law, medicine or veterinary medicine at university.

 Law, medicine and veterinary medicine are all very popular subject areas.
 We receive a lot more applications for these degree programmes than we have places available, which means the application process is very competitive.